Ruffo324/Interface2Inventory/README.md

 # Important
-I am not the official author of this script.
+I'm (Ruffo324) not the official author of this script.
 The scripts **"makelist"** and **"I2I"** are based on this [Source](http://www.computercraft.info/forums2/index.php?/topic/24612-applied-energistics-item-exporter/).
 So the idea, and the base script comes from the author **[zacherl1990](http://www.computercraft.info/forums2/index.php?/user/18374-zacherl1990/)**.

 The script is written for the [**To The Core**](https://www.technicpack.net/modpack/to-the-core-official.1293279) *Technic Launcher* modpack.